 - Homeowners Insurance Policy

 Once Mike receives your full application and documentation, he will verify your credit report and go over that with you line by line.
-Assuming everything checks out, you will then be sent a loan disclosure package.
-After completing your loan disclosure package, your loan team will then order the appraisal and start the refinance process.
+Assuming everything checks out, you will be sent a loan disclosure package.
+After completing your loan disclosure package, your loan team will order the appraisal and start the refinance process.
 Please see our blog on the LOAN PROCESS for more information.

-Contact Us To Get Pre-Approved For A Home Mortgage
+Contact Us To Get Pre-Approved For A Home Mortgage in Texas